mrc-ide/packit/README.md

 ## e2e Tests

 Playwright tests are in `./app/e2e`.
-They can be configured to use `PLAYWRIGHT_BASE_URL` env var, but will fall back to `http://localhost:3000`.
-They expect basic auth super user to be available, so you can run `./scripts/dev-start --super-user` to start the api and app, then from `./app` run `npm run test:e2e` to run the tests.
+By default, they will run against localhost, andexpect basic auth super user to be available, so you can run `./scripts/dev-start --super-user` to start the api and app, then from `./app` run `npm run test:e2e` to run the tests.

 Playwright tests can also be run against a server by running `./scripts/run-e2e-tests-on-server` providing args for server url and auth method
 ("basic" or "github"), e.g. ` ./scripts/run-e2e-tests-on-server https://packit-dev.dide.ic.ac.uk/reside-dev/ github`.